 ![]() WELCOME

-On November 15, city officials, community leaders, and neighbors gathered for the ribbon-cutting to celebrate the opening of the Levingston Cove Improvement project.
-Features include level walking pathways, a universally accessible new fishing platform, seating areas, major storm water management improvements and new native plants.
-Ice Out at Crystal Lake
+On November 15, 2023, city officials, community leaders, and neighbors gathered for the ribbon-cutting to celebrate the opening of the Levingston Cove Improvement project.
+Features include level walking pathways, a universally accessible new fishing platform, seating areas, major storm water management improvements and new native plants. |

-As is done regularly as part of CLC's stewardship of the lake, Board member Liane Hartnett completed water testing on June 19 and discovered that water temperature in the lake was already 72 F (22.4 C).
+As is done regularly as part of CLC's stewardship of the lake, Board member Liane Hartnett completed water testing in June 2023 and discovered that water temperature in the lake was already 72 F (22.4 C).
 Although this seems high given a generally cold June, Board member Frank Bachner offers an explanation: The dominant source of heating for the Lake is from solar irradiance during the day, and the dominant mode of cooling is radiational cooling at night.
 The average solar irradiance for MA in May and June is about 6 kW h/m sq or ~5,000,000 cal/m sq.
 Assuming an average depth of the lake of 5m, that’s enough energy to raise the temperature of the Lake about one degree Celsius per day.
-Only a fraction of the solar radiation is absorbed by the water and some of that energy is radiated back into the night sky, but absorption is enough to raise temperature by one or two tenths degree Celsius rise in temperature per day. ![]() Signs for Crystal Lake Watershed
+Only a fraction of the solar radiation is absorbed by the water and some of that energy is radiated back into the night sky, but absorption is enough to raise temperature by one or two tenths degree Celsius rise in temperature per day.
+Signs for Crystal Lake Watershed

 You may have noticed colorful signs dotting the streets surrounding the lake.
 If you see a sign, this means that you are in the Crystal Lake watershed and that water drains to the lake from these areas either directly or via storm drains.
 These signs came about as a result of a collaborative effort between city officials including the Parks & Recreation department and the Crystal Lake Conservancy.
 The signs show activities to avoid when in the watershed so that Crystal Lake can continue to be a viable and beautiful natural resource in the coming years.
 Read more...
-What Do the Rules Say About Swimming at Crystal Lake?
+Ice Out at Crystal Lake

 1924 Rules by the Parks & Recreation Commission, the 1929 Rules and Regulations from the Playground Commission and a 2004 Summary of the Rules are all listed under Resource Library tab Crystal Lake Conservancy